-Here are a few tips that IAS Aspirants’ who are appearing for the UPSC 2020 Mains Exam should follow while attempting questions of each paper to boost their score.
-These steps would also be useful for the IAS Aspirants’ who aspire to become a part of the civil services and planned to write the exam in the near future.
+Even after thoroughly learning for the exam, the candidates might still feel anxious and restless during the Mains exams.
+Here are a few tips which IAS Aspirants preparing for the UPSC Mains Exam should follow while attempting questions of each paper to boost their score.
+These steps would also be useful for the IAS Aspirants who dream to become a part of the civil services.

 To know more about the UPSC Mains Syllabus, visit the linked article